 1. The Lease Contains an Early Termination Clause

-Common requirements include the payment of a fee (often equivalent to 2 months’ rent) and proper notice (30 days).
-If your tenant meets such requirements, then they’ll have no further obligations under the lease.
+Common requirements include the payment of a fee (often equivalent to 2 months’ rent) and proper written notice (30 days).
+If your tenant meets such requirements, then they’ll have no further obligations under the lease agreement.

 2. The Unit No Longer Meets Habitability Standards

 Every state, including North Dakota, provides minimum standards that every rental unit must meet.
-If you fail to meet them, a court would probably rule that you have “constructively evicted” your tenant.
-By doing so, your tenant would have no further obligations under the lease.
-Squatters, of course, don't require these standards nor do they follow a lease to begin with.
+Under North Dakota landlord-tenant law, if the landlord fails to meet these building and housing codes, a court would probably rule that the landlord has “constructively evicted” their renter.
+By doing so, the tenant would have no further obligations under the lease.
+Squatters , of course, don't require these standards nor do they follow a lease to begin with.

 North Dakota recognizes the following as habitable conditions: